Brian Nolan CID – UNESCO

 In 2001 Brian had his first student accepted directly into the Australian Ballet Company.

-At present Brian, has had several former students accepted into the Australian Ballet Company including student of 11 years Australian Ballet Principal Dancer Adam Bull as well as Senior Artist and the 2017 Telstra Performer of the year - Valerie Tereschenko plus Soloist Laura Tong and Rani Luther and other Artists of the Australian Ballet Company.
+At present Brian, has had seven former students accepted into the Australian Ballet Company including student of 11 years Australian Ballet Principal Dancer Adam Bull as well as Senior Artist and the 2017 Telstra Performer of the year - Valerie Tereschenko plus Soloist Laura Tong and Rani Luther and other Artists of the Australian Ballet Company.